sajjadGG/book-python/machine-learning/clustering/k-means.rst

 * When you sort data in unsupervised learning you quite often ends up with looking good at the beginning.
 * When you look at data from different perspective it's not so great.
-* Alghorithms only work when you tell them, how many groups you want data in.
+* Algorithms only work when you tell them, how many groups you want data in.

 Przykłady zastosowania
 ======================